nebari-dev/nebari/docs/docs/step-by-step-walkthrough.md

         oauth_callback_url: https://jupyter.testing.qhub.dev/hub/oauth_callback

-Add your and optionally other `github username(s)` (or the usernames used with your `oauth` application), set a unique `uid` for each username, and set `primary_group` and optionally `secondary_groups` affiliations for the user:
+Add your and optionally other `github username(s)` (or the usernames used with your `oauth` application), set a unique `uid` for each username, and set `primary_group` and optionally `secondary_groups` affiliations for the user.
+Note,  `admin` should be specified as the `primary_group` for at least one user:

-        costrouc:
+        janeuser:
             uid: 1000000
-            primary_group: users
+            primary_group: admin
             secondary_groups:
+                - users
                 - billing
-                - admin
-        janeuser:
+        joeuser:
             uid: 1000001
             primary_group: users
+            secondary_groups:
+                - admin

 #### Cloud provider section:

-Lastly, make the adjusted changes to configure your cluster in he cloud provider section.
+Customize the type, number and size of your cluster instances.

 **(Digital Ocean only)**